Do you rent houses or apartments? As a landlord in the Netherlands you have to observe several rules and obligations, for instance:

 Temporary tenancy agreements

-Landlords may offer temporary tenancy agreements (in Dutch) for 2 years (private sector independent dwellings) and for 5 years (non-independent dwellings).
+Landlords may offer temporary tenancy agreements (in Dutch) for 2 years (private sector independent properties) and for 5 years (non-independent properties).
 Independent means having a private entrance and kitchen and bathroom facilities.
 In some cases landlords may end a tenancy agreement if the accommodation needs to be vacated urgently, for example for personal use.
-Temporarily renting out a dwelling that is for sale is possible.
+Temporarily renting out a property that is for sale is possible.

 Fixed energy performance compensation